 What is the State Pension?
 The UK State Pension pays a regular payment to most older people during their life in retirement.

-STATE PENSION: The government old age pension starts when you reach the official retirement age.
+STATE PENSION ADVICE: The government old age pension starts when you reach the official retirement age.

 The year you were born determines your State Pension age.
 The retirement age for men is currently 65 and 60 for women.